 Is Orb iDog a dog GPS tracker?

 Not as a separate hardware device.
-The direction is app-based live tracking through the walker’s phone during an active marketplace walk.
+The approach is app-based live tracking through the walker’s phone during an active marketplace walk.

 Does the dog need to wear a separate device?

-The idea is that during a marketplace walk, a separate GPS device on the dog should not be required when tracking can happen through the walker’s phone.
+During a marketplace walk, a separate GPS device on the dog is not required when tracking happens through the walker’s phone.

-The product direction includes live map functions, but they are being developed in stages and must be tested carefully.
+Live map access is managed in stages and must be tested carefully.

-Why are statuses important, not only a map?
+Why are status updates important, not only a map?